-Through the study of this chapter, students learn about the anatomy of monocot and dicot plants, their vascular tissues (xylem and phloem), various meristematic and permanent tissues, and secondary growth.
-The solutions give clarity on difficult concepts, helping students to prepare well for exams and become confident in answering related questions.
+Through the NCERT Exemplar Class 11 Biology Solutions Chapter 6, students learn about the anatomy of monocot and dicot plants, and their vascular tissues (xylem and phloem).
+Various meristematic and permanent tissues, and secondary growth are also added.
+By doing the regular practice of the Anatomy of Flowering Plants Class 11 NCERT Exemplar, students can easily solve the problems.
+The solutions give clarity on difficult concepts, helping students to prepare well for exams and become confident.

 Question: 1